How is Adidas different from its competitors | Adidas Marketing Strategy

 Adidas Strategy of Limited Supply

-One of the most incredible marketing strategies of Adidas is a limited supply.
-Basically, the brand limits the availability of its most famous shoes like Stan Smith and Superstar, in order to increase the demand among the audience.
+One of Adidas' most incredible marketing strategies is a limited supply.
+Basically, the brand limits the availability of its most famous shoes, like Stan Smith and Superstar, in order to increase the demand among the audience.
 This benefits the brand with great numbers and prices.

-We all know that when there is a limited supply, its price automatically goes up and Adidas masters this economic rule.
-This also helps Adidas' merchandise margins which have grown significantly.
+We all know that when there is a limited supply, its price automatically goes up, and Adidas masters this economic rule.
+This also helps Adidas' competitive advantage in merchandise margins, which has grown significantly.

 Meme Marketing